Do Lutherans Celebrate Lent? Learn the Truth

 Lutheran Views Toward Lent

-As a major branch of the Christian faith, the Lutheran Church views Easter as one of the most sacred events of the spiritual calendar.
-Along the same vein, Lutherans recognize the significance of the Lenten season and its underlying spiritual themes.
-(Also see Are Lutherans Born Again?)
+As a significant branch of the Christian faith, the Lutheran Church views Easter as one of the most sacred events of the spiritual calendar.

 But concerning following traditional Christian practices for Lent, such as fasting, abstaining from meat on certain days, or making personal sacrifices for the duration of Lent, Lutherans exercise far more personal freedom than other Christian traditions, most notably Catholics.